openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_smoke.rst

 Steps
 #####

     1. Install Neutron VMware DVS ML2 plugin on master node.
-Connect to a Fuel Web UI .
+Connect to the Fuel Web UI .
     2. Create a new environment with following parameters:
         * Compute: KVM/QEMU with vCenter
         * Networking: Neutron with VLAN segmentation